-If you keep it easy – you’ll find it a lot more straightforward and simple to stick to
+If you keep it simple, don’t aim for perfection, don’t try to be in control of every single measurement and metric – you’ll find it a lot more straightforward and simple to stick to!

 p.s.
 I am really not meaning to over-simplify here, but this is an important concept – the alkaline diet does not need to be difficult, complex or confusing!
 Read my acid/alkaline diet simplified article for more.